Speak Up For Salmon: February 2026

 State of Bering Sea chum salmon bycatch, produced by Oceana in 2025.

-This month, the National Marine Fisheries Service (NMFS, or NOAA Fisheries) posted the Draft Environmental Impact Statement (EIS) for Chum Salmon Bycatch Management.
+In September 2025, the National Marine Fisheries Service (NMFS, or NOAA Fisheries) posted the Draft Environmental Impact Statement (EIS) for Chum Salmon Bycatch Management.
 KRITFC, as well as the Tanana Chiefs Conference (TCC) and Alaska Department of Fish & Game, have been cooperating agencies in the development of this EIS analysis.
 The NPFMC is planning to take Final Action on the alternatives presented in this Draft EIS from February 2-11, 2026, in Anchorage.
-This is a critical opportunity for Tribes and the public to advocate for reducing chum salmon bycatch in the Bering Sea.

 You can engage by: